runxiyu/philo/notes/clph/aris.md

 * Desire, due to deficiency, is the cause of loving.
 * Deficiency is due to privation
-* PRivation presupposes something belonging to/proper to oneself
+* Privation presupposes something belonging to/proper to oneself

 ## Three-fold divisons of friendship